Survivor: David vs. Goliath: Future appearances

 Nick Wilson returned to compete on Survivor: Winners at War.
-Christian Hubicki, Angelina Keeley, and Mike White are set to compete on Survivor 50: In the Hands of the Fans.
+Christian Hubicki, Angelina Keeley, and Mike White returned to compete on Survivor 50: In the Hands of the Fans.

 Season summary

 The 20 new castaways were divided into two tribes based on adversity: David (underdogs) and Goliath (overachievers).
 Due to a series of injuries, the David tribe were down in numbers when the tribes were shuffled; on all three new tribes, the Goliaths held the majority.
 However, the Davids were able to take advantage of the dissension among the Goliaths, working with them to eliminate several Goliaths.

 The Goliaths entered the merge in the majority.
 While the Goliaths tried to decimate the David alliance, the Davids’ sharp strategizing and well-timed playing of advantages put them in the majority after blindsiding the Goliath alliance’s leaders, John and Dan.
 Christian and Gabby then betrayed their David alliance to eliminate Carl, which ultimately turned the other Davids against them; Mike from the Goliath alliance used the opportunity to lead the charge to eliminate the rest of the Davids, while Kara played both sides from the middle.
 However, Nick from the David tribe won the last three immunity challenges, making his way to the end of the game with Goliaths (and Jabeni tribemates) Mike and Angelina.
 The jury respected Nick's social game and ability to fight his way out of being an underdog over Mike's late-game strategic emergence and Angelina's selfish, manipulative personality, voting Nick the Sole Survivor in a 7–3–0 vote over Mike and Angelina respectively.